techgrounds/techgrounds-koekienator/02_Cloud_1/AZ-10 Virtual Network.md

 ## Results

+### What is a Virtual Network?

+A VN is a emulated network in this case in Azure.
+This is used to let VMs, Web app and databases communicated with each other, other users or the internet.

+VNs got different responsibilities:

+- Isolation and segmentation of a network
+- Internet communication
+- Communication between the Azure resources
+- Communication with on-premises resources
+- Routing network traffic
+- Filtering network traffic
+- Connecting to other VN

+Within a VN you can create subnets within your own private IP range.
+There are three ways to connect to a on-premises network.

+- Point-to-Site VPN:
+-- The Azure VN can be reached with a VPN from a on-premise computer.
+- Site-to-Site VPN:
+-- The on-premises VPN device or gateway is used to connect to the Azure VPN gateway.
+This is effectively 1 big network.
+- Azure Express route:
+-- This is a physical connection from you local environment to Azure.

+It's also possible to connect to Azure VN to each other with VN Peering.
+This can be done via UDR, user defined routing.
+It can be used for VN in different regions.

 ### Assignment 1

 We create a new VN, search VN in the search bar and select Virtual Network.